Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 Unless you’re riding a beach cruiser in flip flops, I’m not a big fan of flat pedals and grip tape.
 Chalk that take up to personal preference if you like, but I think fully rigid rides should have a little something to hook your shoes into for some better grip at the pedals.
 I’m complaining about pedals, though, which indicates that there’s not much worth getting up in arms about over the bike.

 While I like the bright head and taillights, I thought it was curious that the taillight wasn’t also a brake light.
-Both are easily fixable for Ride1Up or for you if you purchase the bike.
+That’s due to not having a motor cutoff on the brakes.
+It’s not needed, but I’d have liked it for the brake light’s sake.

 Ride1Up has a handful of accessories that’ll pair with the bike.
 There are mounts for a rear rack, and you could then slap some panniers on this to make it more convenient to go about the city.